 Along with the possibility of the extinction of mankind by nuclear war, the central problem of our age has therefore become the contamination of man’s total environment with such substances of incredible potential for harm-substances that accumulate in the tissues of plants and animals and even penetrate the germ cells to shatter or alter the very material of heredity upon which the shape of the future depends (p.
 85).

-From the above description, it is clear that Carson decides to reveal negative effects and affects of using chemical insecticides by relying on scientific facts and explanations instead of her own dogmatic statements.
+From the above description, it is clear that Carson decides to reveal the negative effects and effects of using chemical insecticides by relying on scientific facts and explanations instead of her own dogmatic statements.
 It is one of her persuasive essays, which is valid and successful.
 She has been able to present a true argument, which is impossible to oppose.
 Proper scientific evidence and proofs made the essay an innovative one.
 Compared to other essays, “The Obligation to Endure” will stay in the memory of a reader much longer.
-It is due to a clever use of research-based evidence in it.
-Author’s compassionate feeling for nature, its problems, and solutions is presented in a really affective way.
+It is due to the clever use of research-based evidence in it.
+The author’s compassionate feeling for nature, its problems, and solutions is presented in a really effective way.
 She presents some logical facts that cannot be overlooked.
 Based on her research, Carson delivers these logical and experimented truths in a persuasive way.
-Her dexterous use of scientific facts and information, including well organized explanations, make her audience well informed on the topic of pesticide use.
+Her dexterous use of scientific facts and information, including well-organized explanations, make her audience well informed on the topic of pesticide use.
 Readers can also appreciate a major argument about the urgent need to end the use of detrimental pesticides.
 In conclusion, Carson has effectively convinced her audience to follow her argument, providing a great deal of evidence that helps her make a point.